stormpath/stormpath.github.io/source/guides/multi-tenant/index.markdown

 ##### Subdomain Tips

-* Keep your customer subdomain space _completely separate_ from your company's subdomain space by using a different top-level (aka 'apex') domain name for the hosted application.
+* Keep your customer organization subdomains space _completely separate_ from your company's subdomain space by using a different top-level (aka 'apex') domain name for your SaaS application.

-    Let's say your company's url is `http://mycompany.com`.
+    Let's say your company's website url is `http://mycompany.com`.

     _We do NOT recommend_ supporting customer subdomains like this:

     `http://customerA.mycompany.com`
     `http://customerB.mycompany.com`

     In this scenario, it is possible that a customer's chosen subdomain can conflict with a subdomain your company might need, either now or in the future.
 For example, what if a customer chose the subdomain name of `docs`?
-This would mean that your own company couldn't use `http://docs.mycompany.com` later, because it is 'taken' by your customer.
-It is also a difficult and unnecessarily time-consuming exercise to try to determine which domains you might use for your company in the future and block them off in your application, and even then, you may still have conflicts later.
+This would mean that your own company couldn't use `http://docs.mycompany.com` later, because it is 'taken' by one of your customers.
+It is also a difficult and unnecessarily time-consuming exercise to try to determine which domains you might use for your company in the future and block them off in your application.
+Even then, you may still have conflicts later.

     Instead, we believe it is better to have a separate top-level domain for the product.
 For example: